jiyoungsim/BigQuery-NYC-Taxi-Demand--EDA-and-Prediction/README.md

 + This project was conducted by Young Sim.

++ **Keywords: Exploratory Data Analysis, Feature Engineering, Data Visualization, Machine Learning, Prediction Modeling, Linear Regression, Random Forest, XGBoost, LightGBM, BigQuery, SQL, Python**

 + **Objectives**: The goal of this project is finding trends, identifying problems, and making predictions on taxi demand to ultimately maximize revenue.

 + **Summary**:
+  Below is the summary and key takeaways from the project.
+See project notebooks for more details.
   + NYC taxi data is loaded from BigQuery public data using SQL and BigQuery API Client library.
   + EDA: Through explorary data analysis, I analyzed taxi demand by different times and regions and created interactive visualizations, summarizing their main characteristics and trends.
 Some key visualizations and findings are as follows: